Violet (color)

-Violet is the color of light at the short wavelength end of the visible spectrum, between blue and invisible ultraviolet.
+Violet is the color of light at the short wavelength end of the visible spectrum.
 It is one of the seven colors that Isaac Newton labeled when dividing the spectrum of visible light in 1672.
-Violet light has a wavelength between approximately 380 and 435 nanometers.
-The color's name is derived from the violet flower.
+Violet light has a wavelength between approximately 380 and 450 nanometers.
+The color's name is derived from the Viola genus of flowers.

 In the RGB color model used in computer and television screens, violet is produced by mixing red and blue light, with more blue than red.
 In the RYB color model historically used by painters, violet is created with a combination of red and blue pigments and is located between blue and purple on the color wheel.
 In the CMYK color model used in printing, violet is created with a combination of magenta and cyan pigments, with more magenta than cyan.
+On the RGB/CMY(K) color wheel, violet is located between blue and magenta.

 Violet is closely associated with purple.
 In optics, violet is a spectral color (referring to the color of different single wavelengths of light), whereas purple is the color of various combinations of red and blue (or violet) light, some of which humans perceive as similar to violet.
 In common usage, both terms are used to refer to a variety of colors between blue and red in hue.